cpt-max/Docs/MonoGame Compute Shader Guide.md

 ```C#
 indirectDrawBuffer = new IndirectDrawBuffer(GraphicsDevice, BufferUsage.None, ShaderAccess.ReadWrite);
 ```
-By default the indirect draw buffer will have space for 5 unsigned integers, which is enough for all of the 3 possible indirect draw/dispatch calls.
+By default, the indirect draw buffer will have space for 5 unsigned integers, which is enough for all of the 3 possible indirect draw/dispatch calls.
 You can also provide the number of uint's in the buffer as the last parameter.
 That way you can fit multiple draw calls into the same buffer, or have space for some extra variables.

 You probably want to initialize the indirect draw buffer on the CPU.
 Usually not all draw parameters need to be dynamic, very often only the instance count is.
-Also you may need to reset the instance count in the buffer to zero every frame, so the compute shader can then increment it by one for every active instance.
+Also, you may need to reset the instance count in the buffer to zero every frame, so the compute shader can then increment it by one for every active instance.
 ```C#
 indirectDrawBuffer.SetData(new DrawIndexedInstancedArguments
 {